teknopaul/binjs/binjs/doc/ParserRules.md

 ### Comments

- * #	- Lines starting with # are re-commented with //, the JavaScript comment, by the preparser Thus lines starting with hash are niether JavaScript nor bash.
+ * #	- Lines starting with # are re-commented with //, the JavaScript comment, by the preparser.
+Thus lines starting with hash are niether JavaScript nor bash.
- * //	- JavaScript line comments are treated as JavaScript
+ * //	- JavaScript line comments are treated as JavaScript.
  * /**/ - Multiline comments are treated as JavaScript, but not recomended, code is less error prone if each line individually expresses itself.

 ### Long Strings

-Long strings sometimes need to be broken up in JavaScript, the + operator marks a line as JS to facilitate this
+Long strings sometimes need to be broken up in JavaScript, the + operator marks a line as JavaScript to facilitate this.

     var myStr = "something "
                 + "that is not obvious "